Alice in Chains (album): Early recording and label issues

-When Cantrell began thinking about releasing a solo album in 1994, he tried jamming with several drummers, among them Josh Sinder of Tad and Norman Scott of Gruntruck.
-Cantrell and Scott recorded demos at Cantrell's in-home studio where they wrote and recorded three songs.
-After Cantrell's home sessions, he reunited with Inez and headed to Bear Creek Studios in Woodinville, Washington, bringing along Ann and Nancy Wilson of Heart alongside producer Toby Wright.
-The strategy behind these moves was that Kinney and Staley, who were still disillusioned with Alice in Chains, would find out about the sessions and change their minds about playing together again.
-Wright recalled that Cantrell was prepared for Kinney and Staley to turn the offer down, at which point he would pivot back to using the material for a solo album, despite his reluctance to do so.
+In 1994, Cantrell thought of recording a solo album and jammed with several drummers, including Josh Sinder of Tad and Norman Scott of Gruntruck.
+Cantrell and Scott recorded three demos at Cantrell's in-home studio.
+Cantrell later reunited with Inez at Bear Creek Studios in Woodinville, Washington, recruiting Ann and Nancy Wilson of Heart, and producer Toby Wright.
+Cantrell's moves were strategic; he planned for Kinney and Staley, who were still disillusioned with Alice in Chains, to find out about the sessions, and reconsider playing together again.
+According to Wright, Cantrell was prepared for Kinney and Staley to reject the offer down, at which point he would reluctantly use the material for a solo album, despite his reluctance.

-The recording sessions at Bear Creek were short and unproductive; the group spent $10,000 for a week's worth of time in the studio but was unable to record anything other than the croaking of frogs in a nearby pond.
-However, the reunion plan was successful; Kinney and Staley agreed to participate in the creation of a new Alice in Chains album.
-By January 1995, Kinney had rejoined Cantrell and Inez to work on new material; in May, Staley was invited to return to the band in the recording studio.
-Staley told Rolling Stone that the group ultimately reunited because they "felt like we were betraying each other" during the pursuit of side projects.
-Meanwhile, Sony Music—the owners of the band's label, Columbia Records—considered replacing Staley.
-Columbia also had Mad Season under contract; Sony weighed the merits of Staley's condition and whether it would be better for him to focus on working with Mad Season.
-When it became known that McCready was returning to Pearl Jam, the possibility of replacing his role in Mad Season and preserving the project was also considered.
-Ultimately, Sony executives ultimately decided keeping Mad Season active was not worth the financial risk and let Staley focus on Alice in Chains.
+The recording sessions at Bear Creek were short and unproductive.
+The group spent $10,000 for a week in the studio but recorded only the croaking of frogs in a nearby pond.
+Kinney and Staley agreed to participate in a new Alice in Chains album.
+By January 1995, Kinney had rejoined Cantrell and Inez to work on new material; in May, Staley was invited to return.
+Staley told Rolling Stone the group reunited because they "felt like we were betraying each other" with their side projects.
+At the same time, Sony Music, the owner of Columbia Records, which also had Mad Season under contract, considered replacing Staley.
+Sony weighed the merits of Staley's condition and whether he would benefit more from working with Mad Season.
+When it became known McCready was returning to Pearl Jam, the possibility of replacing his role in Mad Season and maintaining Staley's involvement in the project was also considered, but Sony ultimately decided keeping Mad Season active was not worth the financial risk and released Staley from his contract.